© Copyright Carter McNamara, MBA, PhD

-The accountant can help you set up a bookkeeping system, generate financial statements and analyze them, but you have to understand financial data to the extent that you can understand the effects of your management decisions, the current condition of your business and how decisions will effect the financial condition of your business in the future.
+The accountant can help you set up a bookkeeping system, generate financial statements, and analyze them, but you have to understand financial data to the extent that you can understand the effects of your management decisions, the current condition of your business, and how decisions will affect the financial condition of your business in the future.

 You should carefully consider whether you should hire an outside accountant, or hire your own employee.
 The IRS pays increasing attention to the hiring of independent contractors.

 The following link might help you when you establish a contract with an accountant.

 Business Contracts (this will be useful if you sign any contracts with the accountant)